Ensuring development takes place responsibly

 Design for cooperation

-Hence the principle of “design for cooperation”.
+Hence the principle of “Design for cooperation”.

 For example, public policy could give preferential terms to solutions that share algorithms as open source, without any restriction on other companies using the same algorithms.
+Related, a careful reconsideration is overdue of the costs and benefits of intellectual property rules

 Public funding and resources should also be provided to support the definition and evolution of open standards, enabling the spirit of “collaborate before competing”.